tinhonline262/HQ-Discord/README.md

 <br>A Discord Bot token

 Copy/paste the two tokens into their respective spots near the top of BotMain.java.
-Then in main() copy paste your channel ID into its appropriate spot.
-If you would like, you can hardcode channel id's into the appropriate place in main() to retain them every time you start the bot.
+If you want you can hardcode channel id's into the appropriate place in main() to retain them every time you start the bot, just uncomment the lines that add channels to triviaChannels or wordChannels and paste in your channel IDs.

 BOT COMMANDS
 ============

 .check - checks to see if the bot is currently working

-.checkGames - checks to see what games the current channel will receive messages about
+.checkGames - checks to see what games the current channel will receive messages for

 .addTrivia - subscribes the current channel to HQ trivia messages